CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide660OKE_Create.md

         ![](images/660/Auth_token.png)

+### Step 3: Set up Terraform on your local machine

-- Terraform needs to be installed on your local machine.
+Terraform needs to be installed on your local machine.

 - Go to the [Hashicorp Terraform website](https://www.terraform.io/downloads.html) to download the software for your OS
 - unzip the executable file in the directory of your choice
 - Add the terraform command to your path
     - On Mac: export PATH=$PATH:`pwd`
     - On Windows: go to System Steetings, Advanced, Environment Variables, and add the path to your Terraform directory